Why Some Believe in Christ and Others Do Not Believe

 For this reason they could not believe, for Isaiah said again, “HE HAS BLINDED THEIR EYES AND HE HARDENED THEIR HEART, SO THAT THEY WOULD NOT SEE WITH THEIR EYES AND PERCEIVE WITH THEIR HEART, AND BE CONVERTED AND I HEAL THEM.”
 John 12:39-40 (NASB)

 So, Isaiah 53:1 prophesied that the people would not believe, and Isaiah 6:10 prophesied that God would blind their eyes and harden their hearts so they would not perceive and believe in Christ so as to be saved.
 The Greek word for a hardened heart is poroo.
 It means “to form a callus or a stone.”
 Their hearts were not soft.
 They had stony hearts which are hearts that do not understand the Bible and have great difficulty knowing God (Mark 6:51-52).
 So why did God harden the hearts of the religious leaders and the people?
-There are two answers to the questions.
+There are two important points that we need to notice in verses 39-40.

-First, God hardened their hearts because they had hardened their own hearts first and rejected Jesus during His ministry.
-As a result, God confirmed them in their rejection by blinding them spiritually and hardening their hearts.
-That is the ultimate punishment.
-An important example of this is found in Exodus 7:13-14 where we are told that Pharaoh hardened his own heart.
+The first important point is that God hardened their hearts.
+The verse does not tell us why.
+But Scripture reveals that God hardened the hearts of men because they had first hardened their own hearts and rejected Jesus during His ministry.
+That is the ultimate punishment for it results in eternal punishment.
+We will look at three examples.
+The first example is found in Exodus 7:13-14 where we are told that Pharaoh hardened his own heart.
 He was stubborn.

 Yet Pharaoh’s heart was hardened, and he did not listen to them, as the LORD had said.
 Then the LORD said to Moses, “Pharaoh’s heart is stubborn; he refuses to let the people go”.
 Exodus 7:13-14 (NASB)